Lincoln-Yuji/Linux-Config/ArchLinuxGuides/001-kde_install.md

 ### 6.3 System Fonts

-Some applications won't render fonts properly beacuse our system doesn't have the required fonts to render some specif glyphs or emojis (discord for instance will be a huge mess):
+Some applications won't render fonts properly beacuse our system doesn't have the required fonts to render some specifc glyphs or emojis (discord for instance will be a huge mess):

 ```
 sudo pacman -S noto-fonts-emoji ttf-font-awesome